rodekruis/CommunityRisk/README.md

 Use the httpd.conf in tools/ (for windows, or alter for unix).
 Rename the localhost example key and certificate in config/cert/ by removing the .example extension

-## Getting Started With the Dashboard
+# DATA

-Edit the config/secrets.json.template to set your project secrets and save it to config/secrets.json
+# Getting Started With the Dashboard

-Make sure the certificates mentioned in the secrets.json are located in the config/cert/
+Make sure the config/secrets.json file is present (ASK US) Make sure all (currently 13) certificates mentioned in the secrets.json are located in the config/cert/ folder (ASK US)

-# WINDOWS
+## WINDOWS
 windows: run apache through the xampp GUI
 application: go to the route of the dashboard app and run either of the following commands:
 - node-debug server.js (to launch node-inspector for server-side debugging)